kurmasz/KielceRB/README.md

 3. Avoid having function parameters with the same name as key values.
 4. Keys must be symbols.
 (They can't be strings, numbers, etc.)

+## Subtle, Nerdy Things

+* When loading and rendering, the same context object is used by default.
+That means that instance variables and methods set in one `kielce_data` file are available in other files as well as when rendering erb.
+However, a new Ruby binding is requested during each method call, so local variables set during one load/render are not available for subsequent loads/renders